 Who doesn’t love a good road trip?
 You don’t have to go too far from Omaha to have a fun getaway.
 I’ve collected some of my favorite Midwest destinations for this post to give you a variety of options near and far.
 All road trips from Omaha on this list are within a day’s drive, and most are much closer than that.
 Happy travels!

 Home to one of my favorite places to hike in the Loess Hills of Iowa, Honey Creek is my go-to destination on a sunny weekend day.
-Hike at Hitchcock Nature Center, visit the goats and try goat yoga at Honey Creek Creamery, or try the zipline at Mount Crescent Ski Resort (or if it's winter, you know, go ski there).
+Hike at Hitchcock Nature Center, visit the goats and try goat yoga at Honey Creek Creamery, or ski at Mount Crescent Ski Resort.

 Tip: Don't skip the visitor's center at Hitchcock Nature Center.
 It's full of interactive exhibits for kids.
 In the winter, you can rent snowshoes there.
 It's next to the lookout tower.